Brett-Tanner/Journal/2024/May_24.md

   - Extract cost calculation into a concern
     - Refactor calc_course_cost
       - [] Do a final performance/readability pass with full @data object defined
-        - [] Refactor best_price to iterate over courses and handle missing fields
-          - [] Improve related tests to not give false positives with 1-1 courses
     - Refactor calc_option_cost
       - [] Do a final performance/readability pass with full @data object defined
     - Refactor calc_adjustment_cost
       - [] Do a final performance/readability pass with full @data object defined
-  - Extract summary generation into a concern
-    - [] Generally clean up/put things in the right order
   - Extract PDF generation into a concern
     - [] Refactor to use the cost info object
 - [] Document refactored invoice calculation